connorwstein/connorwstein.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a software engineer at Cisco Systems.
-My technical interests include network programming, distributed systems and containers.
+I am current a software developer at Cisco Systems.

+My interests related to software include distributed systems, algorithms, functional programming and blockchain technology.
+Outside of software, I am interested cognition and neuroscience, philosophy, mathematics and economics.